Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Communication.md

 ---
 ### Redundancy
-- refers to the intentional inclusion of additional information or redundant data in the signal.
+- refers to the intentional inclusion of additional information or data in the signal.
 The purpose of incorporating redundancy is to provide error detection, error correction, or fault tolerance capabilities.
 Redundancy helps improve the reliability and integrity of the signal transmission and reception.
 - pros of redundancy
 	- **Error Detection and Correction**
 	- **Fault Tolerance**